overviewer/Minecraft-Overviewer/docs/config.rst

 .. _crop:

 ``crop``
-    You can use this to render one or more small subsets of your map, instead of the entire thing.
-The format is [(min x, min z, max x, max z)].
+    You can use this to render one or more small subsets of your map.
+The format of an individual crop zone is (min x, min z, max x, max z); if you wish to specify multiple crop zones, you may do so by specifying a list of crop zones, i.e. [(min x1, min z1, max x1, max z1), (min x2, min z2, max x2, max z2)]

     The coordinates are block coordinates.
 The same you get with the debug menu in-game and the coordinates shown when you view a map.